Sami-Abdullah/b13-a7/README.md

 ## Usage
-Browse all your friends on the Home page
+Browse all your friends on the Home page <br>
-Click on a friend to view detailed information
+Click on a friend to view detailed information <br>
-Use Quick Check-In buttons to log interactions
+Use Quick Check-In buttons to log interactions <br>
-View all interactions in the Timeline page
+View all interactions in the Timeline page <br>
-Analyze your communication habits in the Stats page
+Analyze your communication habits in the Stats page <br>